syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Check-for-Updates.md

 # Check for Updates in Syncfusion Essential WindowsForms

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides the check for update extensions to find latest version of essential release was available, if it was available then provide option update most recent version of the Essential Studio<sup style="font-size:70%">&reg;</sup> release.
-So that, you always get the latest features, fixes, and improvements by installing the latest version.
+Syncfusion<sup style="font-size:70%">&reg;</sup> provides the Check for Updates extension to find whether the latest version of an Essential Studio<sup style="font-size:70%">&reg;</sup> release is available, and if it is available, provides an option to update to the most recent version of the Essential Studio<sup style="font-size:70%">&reg;</sup> release.
+So, you always get the latest features, fixes, and improvements by installing the latest version.

-I> The Syncfusion<sup style="font-size:70%">&reg;</sup> Check for updates is available from v17.1.0.32.
+I> The Syncfusion<sup style="font-size:70%">&reg;</sup> Check for Updates is available from v17.1.0.32.

-You can check updates availability in Visual Studio, and then install the update version if required.
+You can check for update availability in Visual Studio, and then install the updated version if required.

 1. Choose **Syncfusion<sup style="font-size:70%">&reg;</sup> -> Check for Updates…** in the Visual Studio menu